nguyenvukhang/wordle/README.md

 Of course, we can only obtain $P(x)$ because we already know the complete list of answers beforehand.

-### Running the main binary

-Running the generated binary gets an average rating of how many guesses are required to solve.

-General approach:

-1. Fix an answer.
-2. Run the algorithm to solve.
-3. Track the number of guesses required and take average.

 ### Runtime

-Brute-forcing this problem will take a good amount of time, since there are 12,974 possible guesses and 2,309 possible answers, leading to a minimum of 12,974 × 2,309 = 29,956,966 comparisons when finding the highest entropy of the first guess.
+Brute-forcing this problem is expensive, since there are **12,974** possible guesses and **2,309** possible answers (a lower-bound of **29,956,966** comparisons when finding calculating the expected information of all guesses).

-This project optimizies runtime by caching previously known calculations of best entropy.
+This project optimizes runtime by caching previously calculated values of expected information gain.

-Best entropy is a calculation that requires these input:
+The information gain function requires two things:

 1. A list of all possible guesses
 2. A list of remaining viable answers

-So it's pretty hard to make a hash table cache, since the list of remaining answers can technically have 2^2309 possible states.
+Since the list of remaining answers can have 2^2309 possible states, it's not feasible to hash it as a state.

-The cache operates on the observation that the best guess is solely determined by the "path" taken to get to the current game state.
+The implemented cache operates differently.
+It's based on the observation that the best guess is solely determined by the "path" taken to get to the current game state.

 Take this for example.
 Having played a game like this in the past: